-This simple butternut squash curry recipe with red cowpeas is a one pot dish which you can easily make using a pressure cooker or instant pot.
+This simple butternut squash curry recipe with red cowpeas is a delicious, healthy vegetarian dish which you can easily make using a pressure cooker or instant pot.

 If you do not have red cowpeas, you may try red beans or other kinds of beans as well, just adjust the cooking time for beans as needed.

 If you have freshly cut butternut squash and cowpea & few spices, you are good to go!